Fady-K/hasher/Hasher.CLI/Hasher CLI Design and Implementation.md

 - Passwords are read securely using a custom `ReadPassword` method that masks input with asterisks (`*`) and reads characters until Enter is pressed.

 ### Output Formatting
-- Hashes are converted from byte arrays to hexadecimal strings using `BitConverter.ToString().Replace("-", "")`.
+- Hashes are converted from byte arrays to hexadecimal strings using `BitConverter.ToString()`.
-- For `hash-file`, the output includes the file name for clarity when handling multiple files.
+- For `hash-file`, the output includes the file name by default for clarity when handling multiple files, but can be set to print only the hash with the `--hash-only` option.

 ### Error Handling
 - For `hash-file`, exceptions (e.g., `FileNotFoundException`) are caught per file, allowing the command to continue processing remaining files while reporting errors.